 Particular differences between mediation in the family company on the one hand and most other business disputes on the other hand is that family situations are complicated by the dynamics of the relationships and the fact that there will be multiple parties involved in the conflict.
 Each person has his own interest to protect.
 Some will be well able to protect their interest; others may need help.
 Allegiances will certainly be different – and often unexpected.

 The Mediator’s approach

-It is often difficult in this situation for the Mediator to obtain precise instructions.
-He would usually look to the managing director or chief executive officer as a starting point but would expect to change what was required as the mediation process unfolded.
-For example it may be necessary to explain technical solutions within the framework of the Companies Act 2006, or to explain proposals at a general meeting, or to adjourn the proceedings for a few days while someone took advice from his solicitor.
+It is often difficult in this situation for the mediator to obtain precise instructions.
+He would usually look to the managing director or chief executive officer as a starting point but would expect to change what is required as the mediation process unfolded.
+For example it may be necessary to explain technical solutions within the framework of the Companies Act, or to explain proposals at a general meeting, or to adjourn the proceedings for a few days while someone takes advice from his solicitor.

 The confidentiality inherent in the mediation process is particularly useful in this area.

 The argument could be between two or more family members or, more often, it is between family members on the one hand and someone who is not part of the family on the other hand.
 The fact is, that money is desperately important to every one of us.
 While some people may signal their virtue by claiming that money does not buy happiness, it is also true that we cannot be happy unless we are able to obtain what society regards as the basic essentials for a reasonably happy life.

 Litigation relating to probate, the construction of a will, and similar issues often has to be heard in the High Court and not in the local County Court.
 Today (2020) you cannot blink in the High Court for less than £100,000.
 In contrast, you can settle even in quite a complicated dispute through mediation for less than £5000.

 There are additional and particular benefits to mediation in this area of our lives, as follows:

 - the level of secrecy required in your personal affairs can be increased by arranging for mediation to be conducted in a private venue, such as your home;